6 Steps To Take If You’re Being Bullied

 - Do Something Kind This Anti-Bullying Week

 Need more information?

-We really hope that you will never need to follow all ten steps, however, they are there for you and your parents/guardians if you need them.
-If there’s anything that you don’t understand then please contact Meic.
+We really hope that you will never need to follow all the steps above; however, they are there for you and your parents/guardians if you need them.
+If there’s anything that you don’t understand, then please contact Meic.

 Meic is an information and advocacy helpline for children and young people aged 0-25 in Wales.
 We are open 8am to midnight, 7 days a week.
 You can contact us free on the phone (080880 23456), text message (84001) or online chat.